 We envision SPARK to have two platforms, one during each semester.
 Our fall focus is on connecting students and alumni during the homecoming season and spring will be focused on connecting students and faculty/ staff.
 Each event will consist of selected speakers, as well as speakers nominated by members of the Wittenberg Community.

-In celebration of Homecoming, our first SPARK event is scheduled for October 4, 2018 from 5-7 p.m. in the Student Center Geil Lounge.
-We will feature 8-10 current students and alumni of Wittenberg in a Ted Talk styled event.
+In celebration of Homecoming, the fall SPARK event is scheduled for October 3, 2019 from 5-7 p.m. in Post 95 in the Benham-Pence Student Center.
+We will feature current students and alumni of Wittenberg in a Ted Talk styled event.

 SPARK Frequently Asked Questions